 Of note, wholeness doesn’t necessarily mean an end to parts of the personality, but rather the absence of fragmentation.
 You can have parts and be whole.
-In fact, many psychological theorists believe this is the nature of humankind, and we’ll look at two theorists’ ideas in a few weeks — Jung’s analytical psychology and James Hillman’s imaginal psychology.
+In fact, many psychological theorists believe this is the nature of humankind.
 For me, after years of working with my younger parts, developing healthy defenses, and eventually accepting my past, they have pretty much become silent, replaced with my attention to the life I am living now.

 According to the model of structural dissociation, a sense of a separate self or selves, distinct from a core sense of self, is possible because of how the brain is divided into two hemispheres and separated by the corpus callosum, which can inhibit communication between the hemispheres.
 As mentioned in a prior post, this bicameral organization of the brain is the reason for structural dissociation.
 The left hemisphere, which is associated with consciousness, can function without awareness of traumatic memories ‘held’ in the right hemisphere – until something triggers a memory and defenses get activated.
 At that point, the left hemisphere no longer functions unimpeded by traumatic memories, and neither can we.
 We are once again mired in the emotions and defenses associated with the original trauma(s), which interfere with daily tasks, goals, and obligations, as well as happiness and positive self-regard.

 Many theories of trauma emphasize the role emotional regulation plays in posttraumatic stress.
-In contrast, according to Onno van der Hart, Ellert R. S. Nijenhuis, and Kathy Steele, the creators of the model of structural dissociation, “the essence of trauma is structural dissociation of the personality.”1 Regardless if sexual abuse happened when you were a child, an adolescent, or an adult, some degree of structural dissociation is considered a natural part of coping with sexual abuse.
+In contrast, according to Onno van der Hart, Ellert R. S. Nijenhuis, and Kathy Steele, the creators of the model of structural dissociation, “the essence of trauma is structural dissociation of the personality.”1 Regardless if sexual trauma happened when you were a child, an adolescent, or an adult, some degree of structural dissociation is considered a natural part of coping with any type of trauma.

-In response to trauma the personality dissociates into at least two parts: an Apparently Normal Part (ANP) of the personality that is associated with the left hemisphere and attends to daily functioning; and an Emotional Part (EP) of the personality identified with the right hemisphere that includes unconscious memories of the trauma as well as the survival responses activated during the trauma (such as fight or flight) that could not be acted upon.
+In response to trauma, the personality dissociates into at least two parts: an Apparently Normal Part (ANP) of the personality that is associated with the left hemisphere and attends to daily functioning; and an Emotional Part (EP) of the personality identified with the right hemisphere that includes unconscious memories as well as survival responses activated during the trauma (such as fight or flight) that could not be acted upon.

-Following trauma, these truncated defense responses can haunt us as much as memories of the abuse.
+Truncated defense responses can haunt us as much as memories of trauma.
 According to Pierre Janet, whose work informs many of the ideas found in the model of structural dissociation, “The patients who are affected by traumatic memories have not been able to perform any of the actions characteristic of the stage of triumph2 ….”
 This “stage of triumph” is the completion, or discharge, of the defense activated at the time of the trauma yet could not be used to protect oneself.
 (Sensorimotor Psychotherapy and Somatic Experiencing are particularly good for working with truncated defenses.)